 A Global Network of Young Academies

 The Young Academy of Ireland is joining a growing global network of Young Academies who share knowledge, support one another and work on international projects.
-Through the Global Young Academy, (GYA), the YAI will develop connections, projects and networking opportunities with other young academies.
+The YAI will now also be part of the international network of young academies.

 Benefits of becoming a member of a Young Academy

 According to members and former members of Young Academies, these Academies offer a wide variety of services and initiatives, promote science and research to the next generations of scholars, as well as benefits to local communities and society in general.

 Mari Mwale-Manjoro, believes that a Young Academy gives you an opportunity to discover your talent and/academic interests, explore your potential and perform to your utmost abilities… A Young Academy is a home for personal and professional growth as well as development, not only for national but global space and visibility.
 Young Academy is a family for unlimited opportunities to knowledge, skills and expertise feeding in and feeding out (you get inspired, you inspire others, you get motivated, you motivate others), creating room for career satisfaction, co-designing, co-creation, co-learning and collective action for a better world.
 Finally, this is home for lifelong learning and lifelong contribution to the world because a young academy gives you wings to continuously propel and make an impact to the society.

 Mari Mwale-Manjoro - South African Young Academy of Science (SAYAS) alumni and former SAYAS Co-chair

 The main benefit of being in young academies, for me, is to learn: to learn from people from other disciplines, from other countries, from other backgrounds in general.
 This helps me to understand my own blind spots better, and to get a more well-grounded perspective on many things, including how academia is organised and what could be improved.